All Episodes

 You know what?

-And the second time I got banned was for making national news because I was at the NCAA um women's swimming championship back in 2022, and I was the one recording Leah Thomas, absolutely annihilating all of the women in that championship.
+And the second time I got banned was for making national news because I was at the NCAA Women's Swimming Championship back in 2022.

-And it was it was such an interesting moment to me because this was probably the first time where I really felt like I was able to use my platform to help this young athlete because the NCAA was telling all of the athletes behind the scenes do not say Leah Thomas' name to any media members, do not even say her name in the locker room.
+And it was, it was such an interesting moment to me because this was probably the first time where I really felt like I was able to use my platform to help this young athlete because the NCAA was telling all of the athletes behind the scenes, do not say Leah Thomas's name to any media members.

 So these athletes were basically scared into silence.

-I found the one athlete who was brave enough to speak to me because it was her teammate who lost her spot in the next Round of the championships because Leah Thomas took it.
+I found the one athlete who was brave enough to speak to me because it was her teammate who lost her spot in the next round of the championships because Leah Thomas took it.

 She expressed her anger.